markross42/checkinternetconnection/README.md

 # check internet connection
-Check internet connection by one ping to host and use resultcode ($?) and roundtrip time to descide, if the connection is up
+Check internet connection by one ping to host and use resultcode ($?) and roundtrip time to decide, if the connection seems up.

-When the ping failes, the internet connection seems down.
+* When the ping failes (resultcode > 0), the internet connection seems down.
 A timestamp is written to a log file - start of failue.
-When the ping succeds afterwards, the internet connection seems to be up again.
+* When the ping succeeds afterwards, the internet connection seems to be up again.
 A timestamp is written to a log file - end of failue.

-When the ping roundtrip is less than (configurable): 10ms, my internal router answers the ping.
-(My ISP does so).
-A timestamp is written to a log file - failue.
+* When the ping roundtrip is less than 10ms - the answer seems to come from the internal router (My ISP does so).
+A timestamp is written to the log file - failue.

 ## Operation systems
 The bash shell script runs on linux based os and Mac OSX.

 ## Depencencies
-basic calulator and curl
+basic calulator (bc) and curl

+Install opn Debian based linux:
 ```
 sudo apt install bc
 sudo apt install curl